datalad-handbook/book/docs/usecases/datasets.rst

 ===============

-Within DataLad datasets one can *nest* other DataLad datasets arbitralily deep.
-This does not seem particulary spectacular - after all, any directory on a filesystem can have other directories inside it.
+Within DataLad datasets one can *nest* other DataLad datasets arbitrarily deep.
+This does not seem particularly spectacular - after all, any directory on a filesystem can have other directories inside it.
 The possibility for nested Datasets, however, is one of many advantages DataLad datasets have: